benjaminykim/briefs-backend/README.md

 `npm install {package_name}`

 Be sure to install packages at the source code level of the directory structure (where the package.json file is)

+# Considerations

+We will eventually use Typescript.
+We will eventually use a NoSQL database as a relation database does not aptly fit the project requirements.
+We will use CircleCI for continuous integration.
+Database will be decoupled from this configuration and stored in the cloud.